Explore all the hidden attractions of the magical town of Gerace, in the Calabria region.

 Today the façade has a pointed-arch portal with splendid Arab-Norman motifs.
 The interior, although rather sober, has several fine artistic elements, such as the Baroque triumphal arch and the sarcophagus of the warrior Nicola Ruffo.

-"Tocco" apparently comes from the Greek and means "seat," or "assembly."
-For some, however, "tocco" meant the headgear of the official who administered justice here, suggesting that this was the Square of Justice.
+"Tocco" apparently comes from the Greek and means "seat", or "assembly".
+For some, however, it meant the headgear of the official who administered justice here, suggesting that this was the square of justice.

 Today, however, Gerace's Piazza del Tocco looks like a splendid open-air living room, overlooked by some splendid town buildings.
 For example, here are Casa Migliaccio, Casa Furci, as well as the home of Baron Macrì.
-Also not far away is the City Palace, which once served as the seat of the local feudal lords.
+Also not far away there is Palazzo della Città, which once served as the seat of the local feudal lords.

-We do not do justice to the village of Gerace if we do not mention the magnificent events it hosts throughout the year!
+We do not do justice to the village of Gerace if we do not mention the amazing events it hosts throughout the year!

 Easter, for example, is an important time with the local confraternities engaging in sacred performances; a religious and country fair is also organized the following Sunday with the sale of typical local products.